qq-dai/maximalUncertainClique/readme.md

 # Compile
-Using cmake to compile the source files.
-For instances,
+Using cmake files to compile the source files.
+For instance,
 ```
 cd biclique
 cmake .